97 Amazing Things Made in the U.S.A.

 All Primo Ceramic Grills are made in the U.S.A. of raw materials harvested in America.
 The entire manufacturing process takes place in Primo’s manufacturing plant in Tucker, Georgia.
-“Primo Ceramic Grills are truly as American as apple pie,” the company says, “In fact, you can bake one on any of our grills.”
-And as an extra added bonus, this particular model, the 773, comes 95 percent assembled (all you have to do is put on the wheels and the side trays).
-Stock up on these Amazon products you’ll use every day.
+“Primo Ceramic Grills are truly as American as apple pie,” the company says.
+“In fact, you can bake one on any of our grills.”
+The high sitting lid also allows you to cook a whole chicken, or even a whole turkey—vertically!

 Lodge Cast Iron Skillet

 “Nestled alongside the Cumberland Plateau of the Appalachian Mountains is the town of South Pittsburg, Tennessee (population 3,300).
 It was here that Joseph Lodge and his wife settled and in 1896 opened his first foundry,” according to Lodge Manufacturing’s website.
 So begins the totally Tennessee tale of Lodge Manufacturing’s long American history, which takes us to the present day, when all of their cast iron products, including this best-seller, the 10 1/4 inch pre-seasoned cast-iron skillet, continue to be manufactured in Tennessee.

 RELATED: Cast-Iron Skillet Recipes

 If you whip up dinners on the regular, treat yourself to these durable stainless steel, oven-safe and dishwasher-safe pots and pans, all manufactured in All-Clad’s factory in Canonsburg, Pennsylvania, and made to last a lifetime.
 The cookware pictured here is the 8-quart Stainless Steel Multicooker set, which comes with a perforated steel insert and a steamer basket, but whatever type of cookware you’re looking for, there’s a good chance All-Clad makes it.